What is Demand Forecasting and Why is it Important

 Several elements shape demand forecasts.
 Macroeconomic indicators such as inflation rates, employment levels, and consumer confidence directly impact buying behaviour.
 Changes in legislation or government policies can also affect demand for specific products or services.
 Seasonal trends and holiday periods often lead to fluctuations in demand, making it essential for businesses to account for these temporal factors.

-Moreover, incorporating past data can significantly enhance the accuracy of demand forecasts.
-Advanced statistical techniques and machine learning models utilise historical information to produce more reliable predictions.
-These approaches recognise variances and cyclical shifts within the market, enabling businesses to adapt swiftly.
+the market, enabling businesses to adapt swiftly.
 By integrating a comprehensive dataset that reflects different time frames and market conditions, companies can better prepare for fluctuations in customer behaviour, leading to a more responsive and resilient business model.

 Common Challenges in Demand Forecasting